rhmk/SDHonOCP4/OCPblog_SDI3onOCP4.6.md

 6. Check Registry, get the credentials and configure OCP to trust the new registry

-    The follwoing script tests the registry, prints the access credentials (which are needed for the installation) and makes some required additional settings in the cluster to trust the deployed DEPLOY\_SDI\_REGISTRY:
+    The follwoing script tests the registry, prints the access credentials (which are needed for the installation) and makes some required additional settings in the cluster to trust the registry deployed by sdi-observer:

           #!/bin/bash